About me

 As a teen I took classes in yarn spinning, weaving and natural dyeing at The Craft Students League, taking raw sheep fleece through all the steps needed to create a brightly striped wall hanging.

-I find color inspiration everywhere: the stacks of brightly colored produce in NYC’s green markets; the flaming reds of chile ristras in Santa Fe; the range of soft neutrals on Maine’s rocky beaches.
+Everywhere I live or travel I find color inspiration to work into my designs: the mountains of brightly colored produce in NYC’s green markets; the flaming red chile ristras in Santa Fe; the amazing variety of soft neutrals on Maine’s rocky beaches; Kentucky’s spring pastures painted yellow by wildflowers.